monosoul/jooq-gradle-plugin/README.md

 ### Remote docker setup

-The plugin uses [testcontainers library](https://www.testcontainers.org) to spin up the DB container.
 If you want to use the plugin with remote docker instance, refer to the [testcontainers documentation](https://www.testcontainers.org/features/configuration/#customizing-docker-host-detection) .